gssariev/overr-syncerr/README.md

 ## Future plans

-- **Improve the handling of multiple Payloads**
+- **Improve the handling of multiple Payloads** - implemented ✅

 ## Known issues (WIP)

-- ~~**Empty Bazarr response in console log**: This is more of a visual bug when Bazarr is done synchronizing the subtitle and does **NOT** prevent the script from working.~~ :
+- ~~**Empty Bazarr response in console log**: This is more of a visual bug when Bazarr is done synchronizing the subtitle and does **NOT** prevent the script from working.~~
-- **Handling Multiple Payloads** - in a case where multiple payloads are sent while one is already being processed, the rest could fail.
-Looking into a way to resolve this ⚠️
+- ~~**Handling Multiple Payloads** - in a case where multiple payloads are sent while one is already being processed, the rest could fail.
+Looking into a way to resolve this~~

 ## Getting Started